Fast confidence bounds for the false discovery proportion over a path of hypotheses: New algorithms

 \begin{example}[Continuation of Example~\ref{exm-toy-forest} and Example~\ref{exm-toy-leaves}] \hypertarget{exm-kth}{} Assume that the reference family of Example~\ref{exm-toy-forest} has been labeled as in Example~\ref{exm-toy-leaves} and completed.
 Let \((i_1,\dotsc, i_{25})\) such that \(i_1=7\), \(i_2=1\) and \(i_3=24\).
 Then for \(t=1\), \(k^{(t,1)}=(1,5)\), \(k^{(t,2)}=(2,3)\), \(k^{(t,3)}=(3,3)\) and \(h_{\max}(t)=H=3\).
 For \(t=2\), \(k^{(t,1)}=(1,5)\), \(k^{(t,2)}=(1,1)\), \(k^{(t,3)}\) does not exist and \(h_{\max}(t)=2\).
 For \(t=3\), \(k^{(t,1)}=(8,8)\), \(k^{(t,2)}\) does not exist and \(h_{\max}(t)=1\).

 \end{example}

-Now we can finally present the new algorithm and the proof that it computes the curve \((V^*_{\mathfrak{R}}(S_t))_{t\in\mathbb{N}_m}\).
-We present two versions of the algorithm (strictly equivalent): one very formal ( Algorithm~\ref{alg-formal-curve} ), to introduce additional notation used in the proof of Theorem~\ref{thm-curve-path}, and, later, a simpler version that is the one actually implemented ( Algorithm~\ref{alg-curve} ).
+We will now present the new algorithm and the proof that it computes the curve \((V^*_{\mathfrak{R}}(S_t))_{t\in\mathbb{N}_m}\).
+We present two versions of the algorithm (strictly equivalent): one very formal (Algorithm~\ref{algo-formal-curve}), to introduce additional notation used in the proof of Theorem~\ref{thm-curve-path}, and, later, a simpler version that is the one actually implemented (Algorithm~\ref{algo-curve}).
 Recall that a detailed illustration of the steps of the algorithms will be provided in Section~\ref{sec-example}.